osama-alrawahi/portfolio/README.md

 - Styles optimized for printing
 - Press Ctrl+P or use browser's print function

-### Data Management with edit.html
-- **Separate admin interface** (not linked from portfolio)
-- Add, edit, delete items with forms
-- Export data as JSON
-- Import data from JSON
-- Visual preview of all items

 ### Responsive Design
 - Mobile-first approach
 - Works on all devices